martinxyz/progenitor/README.md

 # Progenitor

+This project is:

-A testbed for rule-based growth of hexagonal cells.
+* a testbed for rule-based growth of hexagonal cells

-A 2D cellular automaton with programmable rules, to be evolved.
+* a 2D cellular automaton with programmable rules, to be evolved

-An open-ended experiment and playground for some ideas.
+* an open-ended experiment and playground for some ideas
+* a mess while I'm figuring out how to use Rust

 This is a Rust library with bindings for Python (native module with [PyO3](https://pyo3.rs)) and Javascript/Typescript (Webassembly with [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/)).

 Named after [progenitor cells](https://en.wikipedia.org/wiki/Progenitor_cell).

+Random builds/snapshots at https://log2.ch/progenitor/

 # Build and Run